 eCozy Smart Heating Solution is an AI-integrated water heating control system.
 The system is compatible with current Smart-House solutions and can help save up to 30% on energy consumption.

-There are no better words to sum up the feeling of the event than those that founder Max Polyakov used during his opening speech:
+There are no better words to sum up the feeling of the event than those that the initiator of Vernadsky Challenge Max Polyakov used during his opening speech:

 “What we do here is not exclusively for the startups that will pitch today and win the grant.
 It is done to inspire everybody here and grant the opportunity to pitch their ideas in the coming years.
 It is a great way to seed the idea of passionarity – the desire to overachieve – that will shake the noosphere and result in new successful companies.”